 Even a busy evening spent making Christmas treats with family, with the Christmas calendar candle burning, can be full of hygge.
 There’s no strict formula, no checklist of must-haves—hygge is just something that happens when everyone feels at ease.

 So, no need for bad weather, hot drinks, or dramatic setups.
 Hygge is simply what happens when people enjoy a moment together, with or without the candles.
-Now that you’ve learned what it means to hygge, go ahead and experience it with the friends you’ll make in Denmark.
+Now that you’ve learned what it means to hygge, go ahead and experience it and make friends in Denmark.